commerce-docs/devdocs-for-tests/rest/bulk-endpoints.md

 `POST /V1/carts/:quoteId/items` | `POST async/bulk/V1/carts/byQuoteId/items`

 {:.bs-callout-info}
-GET and DELETE requests are not supported.
+GET requests are not supported.

-### Payloads
+## Payloads

 The payload of a bulk request contains an array of request bodies.
 For example, the minimal payload for creating four customers with `POST /async/bulk/V1/customers` would be structured as follows: